 More Tours of Rome

 Until you’ve tasted, touched and experienced Rome, you’ll not know the historical authority and wonder this spectacular Italian City demands in its spectators.
 There’s a tremendous presence about the ancient Roman people, land and the numerous sights this City offers.
-As a matter of fact, it’s said more than once that a lifetime isn’t long enough to see Rome, instead chose what suits you.
+As a matter of fact, it’s said more than once that a lifetime isn’t long enough to see Rome, instead choose what suits you.
 This is quite true.
 Find what interests you and enjoy every bit of it.
 For us, like many tourists to a foreign country, we knew the obvious and main attractions in Rome.
 However, the exciting part of experiencing a City sometime rests in the off-the-path places.
 So, here are some places you might enjoy.

 Day 1- THE FORUMS

 For those of you like us who didn’t exactly know what a Forum was, let me bring some understanding.
 A Forum is religious complex, civic center and shopping malls all round up in one.
 However, the excellence and overwhelming structures are far more than just that.
 These richly decorated public spaces have been used over many centuries to gather the cultured Romans of the City and share life together.

 One of the oldest and most famous Forums is the Roman Forum.
 This spectacular sight grew over the course of 900 years.
 The land was first developed in the 7th century BC and was a much loved place for the Roman Republic.
 In the middle ages it was toiled and plundered for its marble and stone, one of the magnificent parts of Roman culture.
 This Forum was also used during the Renaissance to provide inspiration and motivation for the artists and architects who gathered as a market place of ideas and exchange.
 The area now stands excavated and beautifully represents the incredible history and chain of events of the many years.